use and maintenance

 Your galvanized steel N&N trailer will be your partner at work and at play for many years, if you follow a few rules for maintenance.

 by following our recommendations for use

 A proper trailer hitch should have a 2″ or 2 5/16″ ball.
-Fitting a 2″ coupler on a 1 7/8″ ball isn’t safe and can lead to sudden unhitching from the vehicle.
-It can also cause a serious accident.
+A 2″ coupler on a 1 7/8″ ball isn’t safe.
+It may come unhitched from the vehicle and you may lose your trailer, which could cause a serious accident.

-- • Make sure cargo is secured and its weight adequately distributed
+- Make sure your load is secure and its weight properly distributed

 The trailer’s front and back should be as much as possible at the same height when you hitch it up to the towing vehicle.
 In this way, your trailer’s suspension will be able to do a better job.

 In winter, make sure you rinse off all salt residue.
 If kept outside, regularly remove snow to prevent moisture build-up and damage to the fenders from accumulated weight